Guozheng-Ma/DA-in-visualRL/README.md

 <div id="1" >

-## :round_pushpin: How to Augment the Data in Visual RL? [:arrow_forward:](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/780577cfbdbf3aba1e304ca81774cd5af6de857c/How%20to%20Augment.md)
+## 1 How to Augment the Data in Visual RL? [:arrow_forward:](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/780577cfbdbf3aba1e304ca81774cd5af6de857c/How%20to%20Augment.md)

 The aim of data augmentation (DA) is to increase the amount and diversity of the original training data, so that agents can learn more efficient and robust policies.
 Thus, a primary focus of previous research is to design effective augmentation approaches.

+### 1.1 Observation Augmentation, Transition Augmentation and Trajectory Augmentation

 Depending on the type of data that the DA technique aims to modify, we divide DA in visual RL into **Observation Augmentation**, **Transition Augmentation** and **Trajectory Augmentation**.